ckan/ckanext-hierarchy/README.md

 ckan.plugins = stats text_view recline_view ... hierarchy_display hierarchy_form
 ```

-## Copyright & Licence
+## Licence and copyright

-Commits up to 2017 are Crown Copyright 2013.
 This module is openly licensed with AGPLv3 - see LICENSE file.

+Copyright belongs to commit authors.
+Commits 2013-2017 by @davidread are Crown Copyright.